ipwnosx/Saily/README.md

 # Saily Package Manager Internal Beta
 "Apple's Package Manager."

-NOTICE: Saily will remain at version 0.2 for some time as the the backend is being developed even more.

 ![avatar](https://github.com/Co2333/SailyPackageManager/raw/master/Artwork/LongBG.png)

-AS AN INTERNAL TESTER, WE EXPECT THAT YOU DO NOT SHARE THIS REPOSITORY OR MAKE IT PUBLICLY KNOWN.
+AS AN INTERNAL TESTER, WE EXPECT THAT YOU DO NOT SHARE THIS REPOSITORY OR MAKE IT PUBLICLY KNOWN!

-Saily is still at a beta stage and is not ready for end users.
+ALERT: Saily is still at a beta stage and is not ready for end users.
+NOTICE: Saily will remain at version 0.2 for some time as the the backend is being improved.

 Requirements:
   - Xcode 10 And Swift 5 +